waz-here/GitHub_Introduction/02_Import_repo.md

 ---
-title: How to Import an Existing Repository into GitHub
+title: "How to Import an Existing Repository into GitHub"
-description: Step-by-step guide to import a repository using both the GitHub web interface (GUI) and the command line (CLI).
-Example used: https://github.com/waz-here/GitHub_Introduction.git
+description: "Step-by-step guide to import a repository using both the GitHub web interface (GUI) and the command line (CLI).
+Example used: https://github.com/waz-here/GitHub_Introduction.git"
 ---

 # 🔄 Importing an Existing Repository into GitHub